Trump halts $1.8bn ‘anti-weaponisation’ fund amid bipartisan backlash

 “But a promise from Trump is worthless.
 If Trump and Republicans are truly abandoning this corrupt scheme, they should have zero problem banning it in law.”

-He pledged to advance legislation to “ensure no president can ever do this again”.
+Schumer pledged to advance legislation to “ensure no president can ever do this again”.

 Inside the controversy